Strong, Active, Neighbourly and Energetic (SANE)

 A Poem in Tribute to Britain’s National Health Service workers, by Matt Kelly.

 Oh no – we’re not!
-Covid-19 humour is appearing:
+Here’s a collection of COVID-19 music, songs and humour :

 And The Coronavirus Rhapsody, from these two inspired geniuses